SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

 # Work in progress

 This repository is about Image inpainting model that automatically corrects a faulty road map image.
-The project details will be updated in this page by October 8th 2023.
+The project details will be updated in README page by October 8th 2023.